emilearthur/fastblog/_posts/2021-06-28-Product-Manager(PM)-Why-And-What-Makes-Me-One.md

 According to Wikipedia, [Product Management](https://en.wikipedia.org/wiki/Product_management) "is an organizational function within a company dealing with new product development, business justification, planning, verification, forecasting, pricing, product launch, and marketing of a product or products at all stages of the [product lifecycle](https://en.wikipedia.org/wiki/Product_life-cycle_management_(marketing))".

-Same Wikipedia defines a [Product Manager](https://en.wikipedia.org/wiki/Product_manager) as a "professional role that is responsible for the development of products for an organization, known as the practice of [product management](https://en.wikipedia.org/wiki/Product_management).
+Wikipedia further defines a [Product Manager](https://en.wikipedia.org/wiki/Product_manager) as a "professional role that is responsible for the development of products for an organization, known as the practice of [product management](https://en.wikipedia.org/wiki/Product_management).
 Product managers own the business strategy behind a product (both physical and digital products), specify its functional requirements, and generally manage the launch of features".

 ## __Are you doing PM stuff?
 Are you a PM?__

-Taking these two definitions stated above into account then, I think and may conclude that I am somewhat a Product Manager and have done some PM stuff.
+Taking into consideration the above definitions, then i think i may consider myself as somewhat a project manager who has done a couple of PM stuff.
 Wait, did I say "somewhat"?
 Hmmm, let me rephrase, taking the definitions above plus reading SHERIF MANSOUR [article](https://www.atlassian.com/agile/product-management/product-manager), __I am a PM and, I am doing PM stuff__.

 In the last year plus some months, I happen to be doing PM stuff by chance.
-By chance, I mean; I was not ready, did not know all, plus I was not a fan of writing (Note PM job involves 80% documentation and writing, and trust me you should be good at it!) and I was the last man standing the department.
+By chance, I mean; I was not ready, did not know all, plus I was not a fan of writing (Note PM job involves 80% documentation and writing, and trust me you should be good at it!) and I was the last man standing in the department.

 ## __Types of PM?__